 Consider making a contribution to Bike Pittsburgh today. $30 is the cost of one set of lights for an unlit rider.

-We will provide all the bicycle lights, materials, and staff needed to host a successful giveaway in your community!
+We can provide all the bicycle lights, materials, and staff needed to bring a successful giveaway to your community!

-If this is something you or your group is interested in, please reach out to the BikePGH Education Manager email@example.com.
+If this is something you or your community group is interested in, please contact email@example.com.

 Tips for Riding in the Dark